-Aspect Details ., Mini excavator.
+Aspect Details Mini excavator.
 Motorised wheelbarrows.
 Quad bikes.
-Dump trucks (to and from stockpile sites).
-4WD vehicles.
+Dump trucks (to and from stockpile sites). • 4WD vehicles.
 Side-by-side vehicles.
-Hand tools (i.e., chainsaws and brush-cutters).
+Hand tools (i.e., chainsaws and brush suttors) • Hand tools (i.e., chainsaws and blush-cutters).
 The tread width of on-ground machinery used in trail construction must not exceed 1,500mm.
 Stockpile sites and Demolition material storage The Friday Flat Laydown area (shown in Figure 4-1) would be fenced or flagged as needed.
 Stockpiling of track parts would occur within designated collection areas as shown in Figure 3-1.
 Materials would then be relocated to the Friday Flat Laydown area and transported offsite.
 Mountain bike trail The existing lower overflow carpark stockpile site would be used for any construction or bulk materials needed to construct the bike trail.
-Materials would be moved to site stockpile areas as needed. ' Temporary stockpiles would be required along the trail alignment for the effective management of gravel, soil, and vegetation.
-These stockpiles would be located within pre-disturbed areas, on relatively flat land, away from watercourses and avoid native vegetation.
-Excess materials from construction would be located in the main stockpile area within the resort (lower overflow carpark area, refer to plans in Figure 4-1).
+Materials would be moved to site stockpile areas as needed.
+Temporary stockpiles would be required along the trail alignment for the effective management of gravel, soil, and vegetation.
+These stockpiles would be watercourses and avoid native vegetation Excess materials from construction would be located in the main stockpile area within the resort (lower overflow carpark area, refer to plans in Figure 4-1).
 Access to these locations would be restricted to KT staff and contractors.
-Soil stockpiles would be managed in accordance with the Soil Stockpile Guidelines for the Resort Areas of Kosciuszko National Park, version 1.0 (OEH 2017) (Soil Site facilities and Stockpile Guidelines).
-There would be no site facilities or temporary structures within the construction compound corridor.
-Staff would be able to access amenities at VT base station.
-Construction materials Construction materials would likely include: Trail signs e.g., decision point signs.
+Soil stockpiles would be managed in accordance with the Soil Stockpile Guidelines for the Resort Areas of Kosciuszko National Park, version 1.0 (OEH 2017) (Soil Stockpile Guidelines).
+Site facilities and There would be no site facilities or temporary structures within the construction corrider.
+Staff would be able to access amonities at VT base station Construction materials Construction materials would likely include: construction matchais Trail signs e.g., decision point signs.
 Gravel / decomposed granite for the trail surface.
 Recycling/waste All bobsled equipment would be sold-on or gifted or re-purpose at another site. disposal Bottom station building and deck materials to be scrapped or taken away for recycling by a third party.
 Footings will be transported to Jindabyne Landfill.
-Project timing Excavation and construction works must cease by 30 April, with rehabilitation and stabilisation works able to continue until 31 May.
-If extension to this period is Wanting have required, approval must be sought from DPHI.
-Working hours Work hours will be: Monday to Friday: 7am-6pm Saturday: 8am 1nm Saturday: 8am-1pm Sundays or public holidays: No work Sundays or public holidays: No work
+Project timing Excavation and construction works must cease by 30 April, with rehabilitation and required, approval must be sought from DPHI.
+Working hours Work hours will be: • Monday to Friday: 7am-6pm • Saturday: 8am-1pm Sundays or public holidays: No work